nicklausw/mysite/blog/blog3.md

-{
+---
-  Title: "Comparse, Wordbot and Chinscraper"
+title: Comparse, Wordbot and Chinscraper
-  Subtitle: "My Raspberry Pi-powered toys."
+subtitle: My Raspberry Pi-powered toys.
-  Date created: "2/24/22"
+dateCreated: 2/24/22
-}
+---

 They're the newest of my programs, though the latter 2 are redone versions of older ones.
 Here's a little bit about what each does, starting with the new and most dramatic one.